 - A policy on academic status is in place and will be distributed to all incoming students.
 Failure of more than 2 exams could result in dismissal from the program. - Grade evaluations are made periodically throughout the program year.
 Students not maintaining the minimal allowed average are placed on academic probation.
-Students not maintaining an average grade of C by the two week break will be dismissed.
+Not maintaining an average grade of "C" by the twoweek break could result in dismissal from the program.